mozilla-mobile/shared-docs/android/kotlin_guide.md

 ## Getting Started
 There are multiple ways to get started with Kotlin, depending on how you like to learn.
 If you like:
 - Learning while coding, try the [Kotlin Koans] online or in the IDE.
 Kotlin Koans are a series of exercises to get you familiar with the Kotlin syntax.
 Each exercise is created as a failing unit test and your job is to make it pass.
+  - If you do it in the IDE, we recommend using [IntelliJ Community Edition] with the [Kotlin Edu plugin]: educational plugins may not work in Android Studio yet, but the Kotlin Edu plugin has a tighter integration than using the Koans on their own.
+  - If you want to learn on the go, there's a good [Kotlin Koans Android app].
 - Reading documentation, the official Kotlin docs are good: start at [Basic Syntax] and work your way through the pages in the side bar
-  - If you do it in the IDE, we recommend using [IntelliJ Community Edition] with the [Kotlin Edu plugin]: educational plugins may not work in Android Studio yet
-- Courses, try the official [Kotlin for Android Developers][course] course (note: none of our team members have tried this yet)
 - Reading books, try [Kotlin in Action].
 If you're an SF employee, we have this on the bookshelf, as well as [Kotlin Programming: The Big Nerd Ranch Guide].

 Once you've gained some basic familiarity with the language, you can gain more experience by: